Imperfection: A Love Story

 This one is pretty cliché and hard to admit, but many of the best things in life just kind of, you know, happen.

-I met my boyfriend when I least expected, I ended up at a college I love but didn’t even intend on applying, and I even got a good job I pursed on a whim.
-I am not saying the things you plan for will not happen or even be something great.
+I met my boyfriend when I least expected to, and I even got a good job I pursed on a whim.
+I am not saying the things you plan for will not happen.
 What I am saying is if you stop putting so much pressure on yourself and your life to be perfect, the outcome will leave you so much more fulfilled.
 When you stop always striving for perfection, you will realize everything that was meant to be is right in front of you.